SkuldNorniern/aporia/README.md

 # Aporia

-**Aporia** is a Rust library that provides implementations of various random number generators (RNGs).
-With **Aporia**, the die is cast—bringing randomness to your Rust projects!
+Aporia is a small, dependency-free Rust RNG library with multiple backends and a consistent, ergonomic API.
+It favors clarity, correctness, and reproducibility.
+Not intended for cryptography.

-> Aporia (ἀπορία): A Greek term meaning "difficulty," "perplexity," or "impasse," reflecting the unpredictable and puzzling nature of randomness.
+> Aporia (ἀπορία): Greek for “difficulty,” “perplexity,” or “impasse.”

 ## Features